 In the final analysis, of course, a team can succeed only if its members provide the skills that need managing.
-In particular, every team requires some mixture of three sets of skills (notice, by the way, that these skill sets overlap considerably with the managerial skill sets that we discussed in Chapter 6 "Managing for Business Success"):
+In particular, every team requires some mixture of three sets of skills:

 - Technical skills.
 Because teams must perform certain tasks, they need people with the skills to perform them.
 For example, if your project calls for a lot of math work, it's good to have someone with the necessary quantitative skills. - Decision-making and problem-solving skills.
 Because every task is subject to problems, and because handling every problem means deciding on the best solution, it's good to have members who are skilled in identifying problems, evaluating alternative solutions, and deciding on the best options. - Interpersonal skills.
 Because teams are composed of people, and because people need direction and motivation and depend on communication, every group benefits from members who know how to listen, provide feedback, and smooth ruffled feathers.
 The same people are usually good at communicating the team's goals and needs to outsiders.